CharlesPDX/fuzzy-artmap/readme.md

 This applies the same circle test to a more procedural implementation of Fuzzy ARTMAP, which is based around numpy.

 ### spiral_test.ipynb
 This notebook illustrates the spiral test from Carpenter et al. (1992).

+### 20_newsgroups.ipynb
+Example of using Fuzzy ARTMAP with text data.
+Downloads 20 Newsgroups using scikit-learn, uses TF-IDF vectorization, and demonstrates basic batch learning operations, and online active learning operations.

+### WI_breast_cancer.ipynb
+Example of using Fuzzy ARTMAP with continuous numeric data.
+Downloads the UCI ML Breast Cancer Wisconsin (Diagnostic) dataset using scikit-learn.
+Scales the data to the required [0,1] interval, splits the data into train (80%) and test (20%) sets, reshapes the labels and complement encodes the data and the labels.
+Fuzzy ARTMAP is then used in a typically offline batch training mode with the training data, and then the predictions are performed on the test set, evaluating the results for accuracy, precision, and recall.

 # Tests
 ### test_interface.py